asmitheyexe/Simpson-Capstone/README.md

 - Minorly changed python script
 - Fixed bug wehre invoice text fields for customer info would disapear when user clicked the invoice button for a 2nd time in a row

+Edit I look back at this after getting my first dev job and idk how I made it though with how badly I organized this lol :)

 # Sources
 - If I use exact code examples I give a link to the post in the comments in the code.